erikalveflo/AutomaticUdpForwarding/README.md

 * [DirtRally2](Emulators/DirtRally2) - emulates telemetry sent by [DiRT Rally 2.0](https://en.wikipedia.org/wiki/Dirt_Rally_2.0) (ExtraData=0)
 * [SimHubPlugin](SimHubPlugin) - an implementation of the proposed protocol as a SimHub plug-in
 * [CSharpExample](CSharpExample) - an implementation of the proposed protocol in C#

+### Building
+All code examples are built and tested using Visual Studio 2022 and .NET Framework 4.7.2.
+They probably work equally well with older versions of .NET (and newer) as well as Visual Studio 2017.